ToufiqurChowdhury/NasaMarsImagesApp/ReadMe.md

-This Application is Single Page Application project to demonstrate fetching Mars Rovar Image of the day using NASA API.
+This Application is a Single Page Application project to demonstrate fetching Mars Rovar Image of the day using NASA API.

 WebSpa Application:
 =================